From FAANGs to CRAABs - the era of investment in new technology

 - In contrast, eSports was a US$493m market in 2016; it is forecast to reach US$80bn by 2025.

-We believe that the greatest investment potential for 2019 lies in companies which are likely to be involved in the next generation of technological developments.
+We believe that the greatest investment potential lies in companies which are likely to be involved in the next generation of technological developments.

-We don’t know which companies will dominate the market leaderboard in 10 years’ time; we do know it's dangerous to pay too much attention to short-term, transient factors when making long-term allocations.
+While we don’t know which companies will dominate the market leader board in 10 years’ time, we do know it's dangerous to pay too much attention to short-term, transient factors when making long-term investment asset allocations.
 That's why we try to put the increasing noise around issues such as regulatory pressures and digital services taxes into their proper context, and doubt that such issues will derail our thematic positioning to technology.

 Rapid technological innovation is propelling changes in all industries.
 Take robot cells created at Massachusetts Institute of Technology (MIT), which can assemble themselves into different shapes and patterns.
 Such adaptability has numerous potential uses: they might be deployed for search and rescue purposes for example, deconstructing themselves in order to squeeze into previously inaccessible areas.